clutchwave/mikeroberto-blog/src/data/post/2010/crash-test-spike.md

 ---
 publishDate: 2010-04-23
 title: "Announcing Crash Test - Tues 4/27 11PM EST on Spike TV "
-excerpt: "In Crash Test, Hollywood stunt expert Jack Gill leads an elite team of stuntmen, scientists, and investigators as they recreate full scale accidents to prove wh"
+excerpt: "In Crash Test, Hollywood stunt expert Jack Gill leads an elite team of stuntmen, scientists, and investigators as they recreate full scale accidents to prove who is guilty or innocent."
 category: "TV"
 tags:
   - "crash test"